How to Clean a Coffee Maker

 To help prevent this, wash removable parts, such as the carafe and filter basket, after every use.
 You can hand wash them at the sink with warm soapy water or in the dishwasher if the parts are dishwasher safe.

 Otherwise, deep clean removable parts, wipe down the outside of the machine, and descale the interior about once a month following the directions below.
 Simple Green All-Purpose Cleaner is both a cleaner and a degreaser, making it perfect for wiping away oily coffee build-up.
-It's also non-toxic, so it's safe to use on your kitchen appliances.

 Make sure your coffee pot is cool before you begin cleaning.

 - Rinse.
 Remove the filter basket and carafe from the machine and rinse them with clean water.

 - Mix your Simple Green solution.
 Fill a large bowl with ¼ of a cup of Simple Green All-Purpose Cleaner per 2 cups of water.